mikaebal/stanford/README.md

 <h1>Stanford Code in Place</h1>

 <h2>Description</h2>
-This repository contains all the coding assignments and my final project completed during the Stanford Code in Place program, organized by week.
-These assignments focus on foundational programming concepts using Python, including problem-solving, control structures, functions, and more.
-Each week’s folder includes both the source code and supplementary materials, such as images or videos demonstrating the program's output.
-The goal of these assignments is to solidify understanding of Python programming through practical, hands-on exercises.
+This repository contains all the programming challenges and my final project completed during the Stanford Code in Place program, organized by week.
+These tasks focus on foundational programming concepts using Python, including problem-solving, control flow, data structures, interactive graphical programs, console programming, and debugging code.

+</br>Each week’s folder includes both the source code and supplementary materials, such as images or videos demonstrating the program's output.
+Through a progressive, week-by-week learning approach, I deepened my understanding of Python and applied these skills to create a comprehensive final project that integrates everything I learned.

 <h2>Languages and Utilities Used</h2>